 \subsection{Power system distributed state estimation}

-One way to solve these problems would be implementing the distributed state estimation (DSE).
-In DSE, the power system will be divided into several smaller areas or sub-system, and the SE process will happen separately in each area.
-A minimum amount of information exchange at borders of the areas is required so that each area reaches convergence, i.e. the distributed network reaches a similar solution as a centralized one.
+One way to overcome CSE issues would be implementing the distributed state estimation (DSE).
+In DSE, the power system will be divided into several smaller areas or sub-systems, and the SE process will take place concurrently in each area.
+A low amount of information exchange at borders of the areas is required so that each area reaches convergence, i.e. the distributed network reaches to a similar solution as the centralized one.
 The amount of information that must be exchanged depends on the method applied.
-In \cite{asefi2020distributed}, a detailed comparison of the current DSE methods regarding indices such as convergence rate and information exchange has been made, which clearly confirms that each method varies from an information transfer perspective.
+In \cite{asefi2020distributed}, a detailed comparison of the recent DSE methods regarding indices such as convergence rate and information exchange has been made, which clearly confirms that each method varies from one another considering information transfer between areas.